-I often joke that I was emotionally scarred for life when I had the majority of my hair bleached off my head six years ago, but to be honest, I’m not entirely kidding.
-In the days and weeks afterward, I was so distraught, embarrassed, and just plain crushed, I almost wasn’t able to get out of bed in the morning.
+I often joke that I was emotionally scarred for life when I had the majority of my hair bleached off my head years ago, but to be honest, I’m not entirely kidding.
+In the days and weeks afterward, I was so distraught, embarrassed, and just plain crushed, that I almost wasn’t able to get out of bed in the morning.
 But, here we are.
-It’s been seven years since “the bleach apocalypse of 2013,” and about one year since I detailed the experience while freelancing for Byrdie.
-Which begs the questions: Why am I still talking about it?
+It’s been years since “the bleach apocalypse of 2013,” which begs the question: Why am I still talking about it?
 As I happily reported in my initial article, I’ve slowly but surely nursed my hair back to health and I haven’t had a harrowing salon session since.
-Yet to this day, I still have some aesthetic response symptoms from the ordeal (yes, still), and I receive DM’s and Facebook messages on a daily basis from people who have read my story and are in the exact panic-stricken position I was seven years ago.
+Yet to this day, I still have some aesthetic response symptoms from the ordeal (yes, still), and I receive DMs and Facebook messages on a daily basis from people who have read my story and are in the exact panic-stricken position I was years ago.

 Meet the Expert

-Tabitha Dueñas is a celebrity colorist based in Los Angeles, California.
-With over a decade of experience, she has worked many New York Fashion Week shows and has been recognized by Allure.
+- Tabitha Dueñas is a celebrity colorist at West Hollywood’s Nine Zero One Salon, which caters to blonde beauties such as Julianne Hough and Emma Roberts.
+With over a decade of experience, she has worked many New York Fashion Week shows.

 Alternate Your Shampoo and Conditioner

 When it comes to recovering or maintaining the integrity of blonde hair, finding a happy and healthy medium between protein and moisture is the name of the game.
 It’s what I relied on back in 2013, and if you took a peek into my current shower situation, you’d see it’s still my M.O.